logo for volleyballadvisors.com

 When learning to serve the footwork and toss, which is a very important and often ignored part of serving, needs to be introduced first before even trying to hit the ball.

-The first step is to work on the footwork and tossing part.
-The coach needs to show clear examples and explain the importance of the location and especially the height of the toss.
-Players work on putting footwork and toss together, until the toss is consistent enough.
 When servers are ready to start hitting the ball over the net, they shouldn't start behind the backline from the full distance.
 It helps beginning volleyball players to serve with a good technique when starting closer to the net.
 Then a little by little players move backwards toward the backline.
-The key is to maintain a good effortless technique, while moving back.
+The key is to maintain a good effortless technique while moving back toward backline.

-When learning volleyball skills, players move a step by step towards actual skill, just like in this serving example.
+When learning volleyball skills, beginning players move a step by step towards actual skill, just like in this serving example.

 Solution: Break Down the Volleyball Drills and Skills